SkyBus (airport bus): Western Express

-In July 2018, SkyBus started services between Hobart CBD and Hobart Airport.
+New Zealand

-Services in New Zealand
+Auckland Airport

-SkyBus operated services to Auckland Airport, but they have been suspended because of the COVID-19 pandemic in New Zealand.
+SkyBus operated services to Auckland Airport.
+Services were indefinitely suspended in 2021.

 The Auckland City Express operated between the airport and the SkyBus Lounge in the Auckland CBD, running via the Southwestern Motorway, either Dominion Road or Mount Eden Road, and Queen Street.

 The North Harbour Express service operated between the airport and Albany (referred to by SkyBus as Albany Westfield because of the nearby Westfield Albany shopping mall).
 Services ran along the Northern Busway on the North Shore section of the route, stopping at Smales Farm and Akoranga stations.

 Fleet

-As at June 2022, the combined fleets consisted of 104 vehicles.
+As at September 2023, the combined fleets consisted of 68 vehicles.